-We have released dropdeck trailer on first week of May to help industrial application of quickly loading and unloading heavy objects from the trailer.
-It is revolutionaly idea to quickly load heavy objects without the help of crane or forklift and transport form one place to another.
+We have released drop deck trailer on first week of May to help industrial application of quickly loading and unloading heavy objects from the trailer.
+It is revolutionary idea to quickly load heavy objects without the help of crane or forklift and transport form one place to another.
 Here is a video that demonstrates it which was made for a military application.
-For more information please visit http://www.ameeneng.com/industrial-utility-trailers.html
+For more information please https://www.ameeneng.com/contact-us.html

 Choosing right boat trailer is very daunting task as you have to know and be aware of wide range of features before you get to select a boat trailer for yourself.
 If you are buying a trailer first time or bought a new boat reading this section will help you understand key features you need for different boat designs and how to buy them with confidence.